jlangch/venice/doc/readme/http-client-j8.md

 `(send method uri & options)`

-Send a request given a method, an uri and options.
+Send a request given a method, an uri, and request options.

 #### Parameter method